Written by ASAP’s expert immigration lawyers · Updated

 Filing a lawsuit can have major benefits.
 For example, a judge might decide that the group that filed the lawsuit can benefit from a “better” version of the law for months or years, while everyone else cannot.
 This is what happened in the ASAP lawsuit about work permits in 2020: members of ASAP could still apply for work permits while other asylum seekers could not.

-What are the costs of filing a lawsuit?
+What are the costs of filing a lawsuit on behalf of members?

 Filing a lawsuit takes time and money for the organization.
 For example, it costs money for ASAP’s staff to prepare documents for a lawsuit and to keep members updated.
 Many people outside of ASAP may disagree with the lawsuit.
 These people could say negative things about ASAP online or even try to steal the organization’s data.
 However, please know that ASAP is very committed to protecting our members.
 We take a large number of security precautions to protect members’ identity and other personal information.

-What information will ASAP share with the government if we file a lawsuit?
+What information will ASAP share with the government if we file a lawsuit on behalf of members?

 If ASAP files a lawsuit, we will need to share general information about the organization.
 For example, we would share anonymous information about members, and explain that we provide members with monthly updates.
 But we will never share the personal details of any ASAP member with the government, such as a member’s name, without specific permission from the member.